KEX (AM): Gene Autry and Clear Channel

 Having reached the FCC's then-limit of seven AM stations, Westinghouse sold KEX to actor and singer Gene Autry's media company, Golden West Broadcasters, in 1967.
 In 1984, KEX was acquired by Taft Broadcasting.
-Taft became Citicasters in 1993, which was merged into Clear Channel Communications in 1999.
+Taft became Citicasters in 1993.
+In 1996 Citicasters was acquired by Jacor Communications which was merged into Clear Channel Communications in 1999.
 Clear Channel was the forerunner to current owner iHeartMedia, Inc. As music listening switched to FM radio stations, KEX cut back on the songs it played till it became a true talk station by the late 1990s.

 On March 30, 2011, KEX began simulcasting on FM once again, using translator station K272EL at 102.3 MHz.
 It also could be heard on the HD2 subchannel of co-owned KKRZ.
 The addition of K272EL was in response to rival news/talk outlet KXL's move from 750 AM to 101.1 FM.
 On September 9, 2013, KEX's FM simulcast ended, with KKRZ-HD2 and K272EL switching to an alternative rock format, branded as "Radio 102.3".
 In 2021, KEX was once again heard on a local HD subchannel, on KLTH-HD2 at 106.7 MHz.

+KEX has not broadcast any local talk programming since April 2023, when midday host Mark Mason departed the station.
+The station relies on nationally syndicated shows from co-owned Premiere Networks.

 Sports

-KEX became the flagship station of the Oregon State Beavers for the 2012-2013 season.
+KEX became the flagship station of the Oregon State Beavers for the 2012–2013 season.

 Until 2013, KEX was the flagship station of the NBA Portland Trail Blazers.
-In the event of a conflict with the Beavers, Blazers broadcasts were moved to sister station AM 620 KPOJ.
+In the event of a conflict with the Beavers, Blazers broadcasts were moved to co-owned KPOJ 620 AM.
 The Blazers moved to KPOJ entirely in 2013.